PauMacasaet/glocal-api/notes.md

     /activityNo post and update
-    /tracking & /activityNo get for activities (regardless type) and sr_number
+    /tracking & /activityNo get for activities (regardless type) and sr_number removed sr_number from activities table cos its useless
 #ADDITIONS

     glocal_id item for getting 'yyyy - glocalId' format : DISPLAY AND SEARCH PURPOSES ONLY